pbinkley/rcb-manual/sections/14-conclusion.md

 the material, and some appropriate mechanical technique for its reproduction.

-Many of the obstacles to be overcome in the development of the full material resources of intellectual life are found in the attitudes of the scholars themselves.&nbsp;{%- include columnbreak.html canvas=367 col=2 -%}&nbsp;Too often there is a veneration of book print at the expense of typescript, and too frequently a disposition to take for granted the finality of the existing distribution of labor.
+Many of the obstacles to be overcome in the development of the full material resources of intellectual life are found in the attitudes of the scholars themselves. {% include columnbreak.html canvas=367 col=2 %} Too often there is a veneration of book print at the expense of typescript, and too frequently a disposition to take for granted the finality of the existing distribution of labor.
 But an examination of